VacaSan/double-slider/README.md

 #### `step: number`

 The stepping interval.

+When a step value is given, the slider will quantize all values to match that step value, _except_ for the `min` and `max`, which can always be set.
+This is to ensure consistent behavior.

 If not specified defaults to 0, meaning no stepping is implied.

 #### `valuemax: number`